 The more relevant and organically sourced your email lists are, the better your email will perform and the better your deliverability will be.
 Email lists that perform the best are opt-in lists that are composed of people who actually want to receive your email.
 Sending to a purchased list will be the first reason your complaint rates are high.

 If your lists are clean and you are still seeing high complaints, your next focus should be the quality of content and your delivery strategy.
-To learn more about producing content that is optimized for success, read our blog on the subject here.
+To learn more about producing content that is optimized for success, read our blog on what affects email delivery here.

 Offering even more raw feedback on the quality of your email list is the hard bounce metric.
 A hard bounce is an email that has been permanently rejected due to something that occurred after making it to the recipient server.
 This will typically happen when the recipient email address is invalid.
 For example, maybe the domain name does not exist, the email is no longer active, or the recipient is simply unknown.

 Tracking when and why your emails are bouncing will help you keep a closer eye on the overall performance of your email.
 High bounce rates should be taken care of immediately as this will quickly diminish your sender reputation and hurt your deliverability.
-To learn more about email bounces and how to reduce them, read our blog here.
+To learn more about email bounces and how to reduce them, read our blog on email bounce rate here.

-The SocketLabs StreamScore isn’t an individual email metric like those mentioned previously.
-Rather, StreamScore is an email analytics report that provides insight into a variety of qualitative metrics designed to help clients better understand the quick and simple overall performance of their email through an aggregate score.
+The SocketLabs StreamScore isn’t an individual email marketing metric like those mentioned previously.
+Rather, StreamScore is an advanced email analytics report that provides insight into a variety of qualitative email metrics designed to help clients better understand the quick and simple overall performance of their email through an aggregate score.

-The SocketLabs StreamScore breaks down into four main categories:
+The SocketLabs StreamScore breaks email campaign analytics down into four main categories:

 - Hard failures

 - Blocked messages